In a nutshell

 Who is involved?

 The project is run by the Rethink Nature partnership, a group of seven wildlife organisations working together to make a difference to species conservation.
 They are: Amphibian and Reptile Conservation, Bat Conservation Trust, Buglife, Bumblebee Conservation Trust, Butterfly Conservation, Plantlife and the RSPB.
-Additional support is provided by the Angling Trust, the People’s Trust for Endangered Species, the British Hedgehog Preservation Society and Somerset Wildlife Trust.
+Additional partnering organisations for the Species Champions Project are the Angling Trust, the People’s Trust for Endangered Species, Marine Conservation Society, Beaver Trust, and the Great Bustard Group.

 Why are species important?